hongrui16/PiSA-SR/README.md

 This project is released under the [Apache 2.0 license](LICENSE).

 ### Acknowledgement
 This project is based on [OSEDiff](https://github.com/cswry/OSEDiff).
-Thanks for their awesome works.
+Thanks for the awesome work.

 ### Contact
 If you have any questions, please contact: ling-chen.sun@connect.polyu.hk